Abib-ops/Abib/README.txt

 Except:
 Bugfix correcting Back and especially Forward not working properly.

 Another bug fixed regarding the following verses; Joshua 15:1,Job 7:1, Psalm 70:1, Psalm 92:1, Hosea 8:1, and Romans 8:1.
-These are all first verses of chapters that start with italicised first words, and were displayed incorrectly when viewed using Back and Forward.
+These are all first verses of chapters that start with italicised first words and were displayed incorrectly when viewed using Back and Forward.

 Some changes to the way that the Find process works and to the highlighting of the search key.